Cray-HPE/docs-csm/operations/hpe_pdu/hpe_pdu_admin_procedures.md

 ## Verify PDU vendor

-(`ncn#`) If the PDU is accessible over the network, the following can be used to determine the vendor of the PDU.
+(`ncn-mw#`) If the PDU is accessible over the network, the following can be used to determine the vendor of the PDU.

 ```bash
 PDU=x3000m0